omunroe-com/http2specwiki/ContinuationProposals.md

 * Optionally rename HEADERS to META_DATA to avoid the sending the trailers in a headers frame confusion

 ### Pros
-* Addresses both 550 and 551
+* Addresses 550 by allowing headers to be fragmented and interleaved.
+* Addresses 551.
+Since limit is not related to framing, the max header size can be expressed as uncompressed header size.
 * Addresses the "uglyness" and complexity concerns raised by not represented as issues.
 * Allows for infinite streaming headers
 * can work with ":- first" proposal
-* is a meta proposal for "Interleave HEADER-bearing frames"

 ### Cons
 * Depends on removing HPACK reference set to allow interleaving of HEADERS frames